Erwing-Lira/android-challenge/README.md

 - Fill the fields related to the address after fetch the zip code data from the service above
 - Catch the errors when the service returns an error code

+Note: the poligons are just available for Mexico City

 Feel free to add comments explaining any decisions you've made that are note worthy in the code, alternatively you can add a README file with more details if you think it will help explain your solution design decisions.